pitchtarget/pitchtarget.github.io/api/campaigns_api/creating_a_new_website_clicks_campaign_using_a_site_url.markdown

 # Campaigns API API

-## Creating a new PAGE_LIKES campaign usign the Page ID
+## Creating a new WEBSITE_CLICKS campaign using a site URL

 ### POST /campaigns